-Consequences: Long-Term ISS/Alternative Class
+Long-Term ISS

-Long-term ISS/Alternative Class is designed for students whose behavior warrants removal from the regular school program for an extended period of time (typically from 10 -25 days).
-While assigned to long-term ISS/alternative class, students may be required to wear a designated "uniform," and parents may be required to transport students to and from school.
-Students will be prohibited from attending or participating in any school district activities during the time assigned to long-term ISS/alternative class.
-Students will receive credit for all work completed during the assigned long-term ISS/alternative class placement.
+Long-term ISS is designed for students whose behavior warrants removal from the regular school program for an extended period of time (typically from 10 - 25 days).
+Students will be prohibited from attending or participating in any school district activities during the time assigned to long-term ISS.
+Students will receive credit for all work completed during the assigned long-term ISS placement.

-Consequences: Out of School Suspension (OSS)
+Out of School Suspension (OSS)